ircv3/ircv3-specifications/extensions/webpush.md

 The server MUST use the VAPID public key sent as a reply to the `VAPIDPUBKEY` subcommand when sending push notifications.
 Servers MUST replace any previous subscription with the same `<endpoint>`.

+If the registration is successful, the server MUST reply with a `WEBPUSH REGISTER` message:

+    WEBPUSH REGISTER <endpoint>

+On error, the server MUST reply with a `FAIL` message.

 Servers MAY expire a subscription at any time.

 ### `UNREGISTER` Subcommand